OlanrewajuDatanalyst/Nashville-Housing-Analysis-Using-SQL/nashville_housing_EDA.md

-### 6. This is to check the number of properties sold as vacant compare to those not sold as vacant, and the land use with the most vacant before sale
+### 9. Analyze the number of properties sold as vacant compare to those not sold as vacant, and the land use with the most vacant before sale
 ```sql
 select
     landuse,